-It is usually advisable to pay off the bill every month.
-If you do you won’t pay interest on what you have borrowed (except for cash withdrawals, where interest is usually charged on a daily basis from the day you take your cash).
+If you pay off the bill in full each month, you won’t pay interest on what you’ve borrowed.
+If you make cash withdrawals though, interest is usually charged on a daily basis from the day you take your cash.

 Did you know?